Merkel to meet Putin to talk Syria, Ukraine

 Russia is widely criticized by the West for propping up Assad's regime with powerful airstrikes that have decimated swathes of the country.

-The two leaders will also discuss the current state and prospects of bilateral relations, including energy, trade, economic, cultural and humanitarian cooperation, the Kremlin said, and will exchange views on the forthcoming G20 Summit to be held in Hamburg in July.
+The leaders will also discuss the current state and prospects of bilateral relations, including energy, trade, economic, cultural and humanitarian cooperation, the Kremlin said, and will exchange views on the forthcoming G20 Summit to be held in Hamburg in July.

 Putin also plans to speak with US President Donald Trump before Merkel's arrival, a spokesman for Putin told state-run media TASS.
 The two leaders are expected to have their long-awaited first official meeting at the G20 summit, although they have spoken several times on the phone.